astroandes/tololo-lya-fit/paper/referee.md

 properties of Tololo 1214?
 It would be good to back this claim up with an estimate.

 Reply.
+We have rephrased this as "Tololo 1214-277 presents a Lyα emission line with puzzling features".
 It is atypical in the sense that none of the reported lyman alpha lines so far for dwarf galaxies shows the symmetry and single peaked nature.
 Putting a number on this would imply 1) defining a sample of similar galaxies by